Missouri LLC Costs in 2026: Start, Maintain & Taxes

 • your bank asks for it to open a bank account (common).

-Name reservation & DBA/trade name (optional fees)
+Name Reservation and DBA/trade name (optional fees)

 *Before you file or reserve, run a quick Missouri business name search to confirm availability.

-Certified copies & Certificate of Good Standing (banking, loans, bids)
+Certified Copies & Certificate of Good Standing

 Banks, lenders, partners, and some agencies sometimes ask for certified copies or a certificate of good standing to verify your company is active and compliant.